chasep255/BallisticsToolkit/README.md

 - **Spin Effects** - Spin drift and crosswind jump modeling with bullet spin rate calculation
 - **Client-Side Performance** - WebAssembly for fast calculations, no server needed

+### ⚖️ Load Comparison
+- **Side-by-Side Comparison** - Compare two loads with drop, velocity, energy, wind drift, and flight time
+- **100-Yard Intervals** - Data at every 100 yards out to your specified max range
+- **Percentage Advantage** - See how much better or worse Bullet 2 is compared to Bullet 1
+- **Flexible Units** - Display drop and drift in MOA, MRAD, or inches
+- **10 mph Crosswind** - Standard crosswind for consistent drift comparison

 ### 🎯 Target Simulator
 - **Monte Carlo Simulation** - Statistical analysis of shooting precision
 - **Target Library** - 14 competitive targets to choose from